 - a coherent sequence of courses for four or more credits in career and technical education (CTE) that consists of at least two courses in the same career cluster, including at least one advanced CTE course which includes any course that is the third or higher course in a sequence.
-The final course in the sequence must be obtained from the STEM career cluster. - 2. a coherent sequence of four courses in computer science; or - 3. five courses in mathematics by successfully completing Algebra I, geometry, Algebra II and two additional math courses for which Algebra II is a prerequisite; or - 4. five courses in science by successfully completing biology, chemistry, physics and two additional science courses. - 5. in addition to Algebra II, chemistry and physics, a coherent sequence of three additional credits from no more than two of the areas listed in 1, 2, 3 and 4.
+The final course in the sequence must be from the STEM career cluster; or - 2. courses required to complete a TEA-designated program of study related to STEM; or - 3. three credits in mathematics by successfully completing Algebra II and two additional math courses for which Algebra II is a prerequisite; or - 4. four credits in science by successfully completing chemistry, physics and two additional science courses; or - 5. in addition to Algebra II, chemistry and physics, a coherent sequence of three additional credits from no more than two of the areas listed in 1, 2, 3 and 4.